sudopark/SQLiteService/README.md

-# SQLiteStorage
+# SQLiteDAO

-Simple SqliteStorage for iOS
+A description of this package.